Rethinking Publication: A Certification Framework for AI-Enabled Research: Framework

 \subsection{Contribution Grading in Practice: Three Disciplinary Cases}

-A qualification on scope: the consensus-contradicting abductive move operationalizes frontier contribution within the dominant epistemological tradition of the current publication system---hypothesis-driven, anomaly-recognition-based research.
+A qualification on scope: the consensus-contradicting abductive move operationalizes frontier contribution within the dominant epistemological tradition of the current publication system: hypothesis-driven, anomaly-recognition-based research.
 The B/C distinction is a judgment call, not a bright-line test.

-A note on classification versus value: the A/B/C categories describe the type of cognitive operation a contribution requires, not its value or publishability.
-A Category~A contribution can be enormously valuable---a large-scale replication study, a definitive normative dataset, a rigorous cross-population validation.
+\paragraph{\textit{Classification versus value.}} The A/B/C categories describe the type of cognitive operation a contribution requires, not its value or publishability.
+A Category~A contribution can be enormously valuable: a large-scale replication study, a definitive normative dataset, a rigorous cross-population validation.
 A Category~C contribution can be wrong.
 The framework is a vocabulary for what kind of work something is, not a ranking of whether it should be published.
-Top-tier venues already informally reject routine Category~A work on significance grounds, which is itself evidence the framework tracks something real rather than evidence it is redundant.
-The examples below anchor the clearest cases; harder boundary judgments---papers where reasonable reviewers disagree about A versus B---are addressed through the calibration database described in Section~5.
+Top-tier venues already informally reject routine Category~A work on significance grounds; the framework makes explicit a distinction venues already operate on.
+The examples below anchor the clearest cases; harder boundary judgments, papers where reasonable reviewers disagree about A versus B, are addressed through the calibration database described in Section~5.

-A note on scope alignment.
-Category~A status requires that a paper's claims match what the pipeline computed.
+\paragraph{\textit{Scope alignment.}} Category~A status requires that a paper's claims match what the pipeline computed.
 The failure mode differs by discipline: numeric benchmarks tend to be scope-aligned because the measurement is the claim, whereas descriptive outputs require explicit scope narrowing to stay at Category~A, because linguistic description easily imports interpretive weight the pipeline did not establish.
-A paper that implicitly claims significance beyond what the pipeline evaluated is not a valid Category~A contribution---it either requires the addition of a Category~B interpretive move, or must narrow its claims to match the pipeline's actual output.
+A paper that claims more than the pipeline actually showed is not making a Category~A contribution.
+Either the human added the larger claim through a Category~B judgment, or the paper should narrow its claims to match what the pipeline computed.